Of Winged Creatures and Exit Paths

 Why am I talking about flies after talking about gods?
 Well you see it's a natural progression:

 As flies to wanton boys, are we to the gods;[i] which makes me wonder- do flies go through existential crisis?
 Do they believe in fate?

 Last Saturday I booked an Ola Share from my college.
 The first cab never turned up, and when we called him, he said he was waiting at Quest Mall, which, according to the information on his app, was the pick-up location that we had selected.
 I checked my app- it clearly said ‘Work’, which was a saved location- with the address of my college.
 Incidentally the place is at least 20 minutes’ walk from Quest Mall.
 So naturally, we had to book another cab.
 This guy insisted that we cross the road, since he would be coming from the opposite side.
 We obliged, and he picked us up and did an about turn at the seven-point-crossing, driving right past our college gate where we were standing in the first place.
 Go figure.

 Anyway, we got into the cab- which already had two more passengers- one at the back, the other in the front seat.
 The latter had pushed his seat so far back that we had to squeeze ourselves into the car, barely finding space to keep our hands.
-What’s your problem, sir?
+Excuse me, sir?
+What's your problem?
 If you need so much leg-space please fly Business Class next time.
 Fortunately, our ordeal wasn’t long as he got off the car within 5 minutes off our boarding, his drop-off being the National Medical College.
 Out he went, and in came the fly through the open door.
 And not liking the front of the car, it flew to the back, where it continued to harass me and my colleague for the entire length of our remaining journey.
 We tried to let it out by lowering the window glass, but insects inside a car have a strange way of behaving- they zoom away from the glass as soon as you try to lower it.